jagrutibhagwat29/Data-analysis-Projects/README.md

 OData feed- https://services.odata.org/Northwind/Northwind.svc/

 ## Here are the general steps for performing data analysis in Power BI:
 -	Collect Data: Gather the necessary data from various sources such as Excel, databases, or cloud storage.
-Import this data into PowerBI Desktop.
+Import this data into PowerBI
+  Desktop.
 -	Clean the Data: Prepare your data for analysis by handling missing values, removing duplicates, and correcting errors.
--Analyse the Data: Use Power BI's tools to explore and interpret your data.
+- Analyse the Data: Use Power BI's tools to explore and interpret your data.
 This can include creating visualizations, performing statistical analysis, and identifying trends and patterns.
--Communicate Results: Share your findings with others by creating reports, dashboards, and presentations within Power BI.
+- Communicate Results: Share your findings with others by creating reports, dashboards, and presentations within Power BI.

 ## Sales analysis dashboard includes
--	Total Sales- $504.17K
+-	Total Sales: $504.17K
--	Quantity-19K
+-	Quantity: 19K
 -	Total Sales by category, Total sales by country, Total sales by order date- Comparing the company's sales performance with that of competitors to identify areas where the company can improve or differentiate itself
 -	LY Sales, CY Sales, CY & LY comparison column chart- Assessing the performance of individual products or product lines to determine